MaximeBreden/LDPforFTLE/README.md

 This repository contains the Matlab codes used for the paper *Detecting random bifurcations via rigorous enclosures of large deviations rate functions* **need to add link to the paper on ArXiv**, by A. Blumenthal, M. Breden, M. Engel and A. Neamtu.
-The proofs make crucial usage of interval arithmetic via the Intlab toolbox (http://www.ti3.tu-harburg.de/intlab/).
+The proofs make crucial usage of interval arithmetic via the [Intlab toolbox](http://www.ti3.tu-harburg.de/intlab/).

 ## Pitchfork bifurcation